aftongauntlett/cat-quiz/readme.md

 Star Trek Quiz

 Description:
-This quiz allows the user 2 minutes to complete a series of 15 questions pertianing to Star Trek.
+This quiz allows the user 2 minutes to complete a series of 15 questions pertaining to Star Trek.
 A correct answer awards 1 point and advances to the following question.
 An incorrect answer will move you onto the following question - but will also accelerate the timer 10 by seconds and reward 0 points.
 By completing the quiz before the timer runs-out, you will be given the option to save your high-score and initials.
 If the timer runs out...it is game over.

 How to:
 Click <Begin-Quiz> to start.